-14 Nov Youth Central 16 Alumni: Jarrett Lalonde
+14 Nov Youth Central 16th Alumni Profile: Jarrett Lalonde

 To mark this milestone Youth Central is profiling 25 of its alumni throughout the years.
 Youth Central’s Youth Are Awesome (YAA) program is helping out by interviewing and profiling the alumni.
 This article is written by Aaron Wen, one of YAA junior editors.